matobernat/DIPLOMA2023/README.md

 # DIPLOMA2023
 Fitness Trainer Companion App by Martin Bernat

+## App Description
+This application is for teams of fitness trainers or individuals,  designed to handle multiple clients and create customized fitness plans, food protocols, skinfold measurements and progres photo albums.
+Developed primarily for iPad (iOS), the app is built using SwiftUI and Firebase Firestore for the database.

 ## Project Description
-This application is a complex solution for fitness trainers, designed to handle multiple clients and create customized fitness plans.
-Developed primarily for iPad (iOS), the app is built using SwiftUI and Firebase Firestore for the database.
-Users can log in via email and password.
+The project started user research.
+Analysis of existing solutions, literature and focus group.
+On the focus group (fitness trainers) were then conducted qualitative analysis with numerous interviews.
+Based on the analysis were created functional requirements for the app.
+Design of the app started by Lofi Prototype and later a Hifi prototype done in Figma.
+After successful design of the app, structural diagrams were made as a bridge between design and development Based on these diagrams was then the app developed and tested.

+Figma Hifi prototype:

 https://github.com/matobernat/DIPLOMA2023/assets/36670189/9ba6bef6-0aa1-4a0a-9b2a-5eaf0b5ef46b